-Parents Handbook
+Parent/athlete Handbook

 Team basics:

 The cost is $50 per athlete, if cost is a barrier please speak up and we will work with you no questions asked.
 Uniform tops are an additional cost and are $28-$34 each.
-Our color scheme willfollow closely the Love Life organization linked here

 Athlete Expectations:

 Young children: Athletes who are younger than middle–school age are welcome to participate on the team.
 However, although we encourage and remind our athletes to run with a buddy, we cannot guarantee that your child will be able to find a buddy at their running pace, especially if they are not able to run for the entire time.
 You should also understand that some competitive events may exclude runners younger than middle school age.
-If you can accept these limitations, your child is welcome to participate in our team.

-Parent expectations
+Parent expectations:

 We ask parents to volunteer for routine race responsibilities such as providing water and snacks.
-Some races ask us to provide volunteers for race–specific needs such as timers and course observers, and we ask parents to volunteer for these responsibilities as well.
+Some races ask us to provide volunteers for race–specific needs such as timers and course observers and we ask parents to volunteer for these responsibilities as well.

 Thank you for your enthusiastic support for your child and for the team!